Truthful Calibration Errors for Multi-Class Prediction

 \subsection{Calibration Measure: Completeness and Soundness}

 The two requirements for a calibration measure are \emph{completeness} and \emph{soundness}.
 Completeness and soundness ensure that the calibration error vanishes only for calibrated predictors and does not vanish for miscalibrated predictors.
-Note that proper losses are truthful, but are not calibration errors, i.e., they do not have completeness or soundness of a calibration measure.
+Note that proper losses are truthful, but are not calibration errors, i.e., they do not have completeness or soundness as calibration measures.